Codecademy/docs/content/python/concepts/strings/terms/ljust/ljust.md

 ### Optional Parameters

 - `fillchar`: A character to fill the missing space (to the right of the string).
-Default is " " (space).
+The default value is " " (space).

 ## Examples